Support at Home Program

 Support at Home also offers short-term support pathways that will help you maintain your independence and stay connected with your community, including:

-- A Restorative Care Pathway which will help you maintain and improve your independence through access to multidisciplinary allied health services.
-The Restorative Care Pathway will offer access to up to 12 weeks of care to help maintain and improve your independence, as well as funding for therapies and health services.
+- A Restorative Care Pathway that provides access to up to 12 weeks of care to help maintain and improve your independence, as well as funding for therapies and health services.

 - An End-of-Life Pathway that provides dedicated funding for extra services in the final three months of your life, allowing you to remain at home at this time.